 By implementing the ISO 26000 standard, organisations can enjoy the following benefits (to name but a few):

-The International Organization for Standardization explains that, in applying ISO 26000, it is advisable that an organisation take into account the societal, environmental, legal, cultural, political and organisational diversity, as well as differences in economic conditions, while being consistent with international norms of behaviour.
+International Organization for Standardization concludes that, in applying ISO 26000, it is advisable that an organisation take into account the societal, environmental, legal, cultural, political and organisational diversity, as well as differences in economic conditions, while being consistent with international norms of behaviour.